 About AM Research

 AM Research is a California-based, registered limited liability company (LLC).
-AM Research is results-oriented, tackling issues in technology, social media, public health, law and privacy.
+AM Research is results-oriented, tackling issues in technology, social media, public health, safety governance, law and privacy.
 Our research draws on qualitative and quantitative approaches incorporating ethnography, focus groups, surveys, questionnaires, and usability studies.
 AM Research is particularly attuned to equity and diversity in building research roadmaps and addressing ethics in research with respect to vulnerable populations.
-Our approach incorporates data privacy elements (with attention to GDPR, CCPA and POPIA) for analyzing medical records, and engaging social media in the U.S., Europe, and Africa.
+Our approach incorporates data privacy elements (with attention to GDPR, CCPA and POPIA) for analyzing records, and engaging social media in the U.S., Europe, and Africa.

 What We Do